 Here is a video of it printing just after preliminary calibration but still with an old hot-end

-For a comparison, you can have a look at a video below.
+For a comparison, you can have a look at the video below.

 I must admit that to get decent printouts I had to spend a few weeks … OK, OK …. waaaay more, but it’s fun and it’s a part of the learning curve.

-I won’t go into details of how to calibrate a RepRap since on the web you can find a lot of publications by people with far superior knowledge to mine.
+I won’t go into details about how to calibrate a RepRap since on the web you can find a lot of publications by people with far superior knowledge to mine.